KirillKryukov/mumu/README.md

 ### Packing multiple files into a Multi-Multi-FASTA/Q file

-`mumu.pl 'data/*.fa' >all.fa` - Combine all .fa files in "data" directory, store the result in a file "all.fa".
+`mumu.pl 'data/*.fa' >all.mfa` - Combine all .fa files in "data" directory, store the result in a file "all.mfa".

-`mumu.pl --dir data '*.fa' >all.fa` - Same, but enters into the "data" directory first.
+`mumu.pl --dir data '*.fa' >all.mfa` - Same, but enters into the "data" directory first.
 Filenames stored in the output will have no directory part.

-`mumu.pl --dir data --sep '<' '*.fa' >all.fa` - Use '<' as a separator between sequence name and filename in the output.
+`mumu.pl --dir data --sep '<' '*.fa' >all.mfa` - Use '<' as a separator between sequence name and filename in the output.

-`mumu.pl --dir data --all '*.fa' >all.fa` - Add filename to all sequence names.
+`mumu.pl --dir data --all '*.fa' >all.mfa` - Add filename to all sequence names.
 By default only the first sequence of each file is tagged with filename.

-`mumu.pl --stdin <list.txt >all.fa` - Pack files listed in "list.txt" into "all.fa".
+`mumu.pl --stdin <list.txt >all.mfa` - Pack files listed in "list.txt" into "all.mfa".

-`mumu.pl --fastq --dir reads '*.fq' >all.fq` - Combine FASTQ files into a single Multi-Multi-FASTQ file.
+`mumu.pl --fastq --dir reads '*.fq' >all.mfq` - Combine FASTQ files into a single Multi-Multi-FASTQ file.

 `mumu.pl '*.fa' >all.fa` - Don't do this! "all.fa" will be counted as one of the input files, potentially overflowing your storage space.

+`mumu.pl --dir data --no-ext --cmd "unnaf '{PATH}'" '*.naf' >all.mfa` - Decompress NAF-formatted files and pack their data into "all.mfa".

 ### Unpacking a Multi-Multi-FASTA/Q file

-`mumu.pl --unpack all.fa` - Unpacks "all.fa" into individual files.
+`mumu.pl --unpack all.mfa` - Unpacks "all.mfa" into individual files.

-`mumu.pl --unpack --dir new all.fa` - Creates directory "new", enters it, and then unpacks "all.fa".
+`mumu.pl --unpack --dir 'new' all.mfa` - Creates directory "new", enters it, and then unpacks "all.mfa".

-`mumu.pl --unpack --sep '<' all.fa` - Unpacks file where "<" was used as separator between sequence name and filename.
+`mumu.pl --unpack --sep '<' all.mfa` - Unpacks file where "<" was used as separator between sequence name and filename.

+`mumu.pl --unpack --dir 'new' all.mfa --cmd "ennaf -22 -o '{PATH}.naf'"` - Unpack "all.mfa", compress each unpacked file with _ennaf_ on the fly.